 How to Spot a Malicious Email

-Do you know how to spot the difference between a legitimate email and a fraudulent one?
+Do you know how to spot the difference between a legitimate email and a malicious email?
 In our increasingly digital world, malicious actors are always looking for ways to manipulate unsuspecting victims and gain access to private information online.
 Employees at a company can be lured into clicking a link and exposing valuable internal information.

 These phishing attempts occur daily, but they can be strategically avoided if you know what to look for.
 Let’s explore some of the red flags that you should keep an eye out for in order to avoid a fraudulent email and risk exposing your private information.